 Employees have the option to participate in voluntary Tax Deferred Savings Plans such as 403b or 457b accounts.
 There are various plans from which to choose.

 Flexible Spending Accounts

 As part of the benefits offered through the Group Insurance Commission (GIC), employees have the opportunity to participate in a Health Care Spending Account (HCSA) and/or the Dependent Care Assistance Program (DCAP).
 Flexible spending benefits are administered by ASIFlex.
-Learn more about the benefits of enrolling in a flexible spending program as a state employee.
+Learn more about the benefits of enrolling in a flexible spending program.

 Benefitted employees are entitled to paid and unpaid leave benefits and leave accruals in accordance with the respective collective bargaining agreements.

 Benefitted employees are eligible for tuition benefits in accordance with their respective collective bargaining agreements or Department of Higher Education policy.
 Employees and dependents are eligible after six months of employment.